ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * It MAY include further Standard Problem Detail entries or Custom Problem Detail entries (see {{RFC9290}}).
 The following Standard Problem Detail entries are of particular relevance for the ACE framework.

-  * "detail" (map key -2): its value is a CBOR text string that specifies a human-readable, diagnostic description of the occurred error (see {{Section 2 of RFC9290}}).
+  * "detail" (map key -2): its value is a CBOR text string that specifies a human-readable diagnostic description of the occurred error (see {{Section 2 of RFC9290}}).

-    The diagnostic text is intended for software engineers as well as for device and network operators, in order to aid debugging and provide context for possible intervention.
+    The diagnostic text is intended for software engineers as well as for device and network operators in order to aid in debugging and provide context for possible intervention.
 The diagnostic message SHOULD be logged by the sender of the error response.
-The entry "detail" is unlikely relevant in an unattended setup where human intervention is not expected.
+The "detail" entry is unlikely to be relevant in an unattended setup where human intervention is not expected.

     The new payload format MUST use the Standard Problem Detail entry "detail" in order to convey the same information that the original payload format conveys through the "error_description" parameter (see, e.g., {{Sections 5.8.3 and 5.9.3 of RFC9200}}).